dotnet/docs/docs/core/diagnostics/debug-highcpu.md

 The `perf` tool can be used to generate .NET Core app profiles.
 Exit the previous instance of the [sample debug target](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios).

-Set the `COMPlus_PerfMapEnabled` to cause the .NET Core app to create a `map` file in the `/tmp` directory.
+Set the `COMPlus_PerfMapEnabled` environment variable to cause the .NET Core app to create a `map` file in the `/tmp` directory.
 This `map` file is used by `perf` to map CPU address to JIT-generated functions by name.
 For more information, see [Write perf map](../run-time-config/debugging-profiling.md#write-perf-map).

 Run the [sample debug target](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios) in the same terminal session.